FrendsPlatform/Frends.As2/Frends.As2.SendMessage/README.md

 ## Installing

-You can install the Task via frends UI Task View.
+You can install the Task via Frends UI Task View.

 ## Building